 Online weekly and occasional surveys June 2020-April 2025

-Virus Watch has been collecting information in regular online surveys from 58,600 people in 27,500 households across England and Wales since June 2020.
-Our weekly surveys of symptoms and their severity, tell us if anyone in the household has been ill, received a positive LFT or PCR and the types of activities that they undertook before they became ill.
-So far, we have received over 1.6 million weekly surveys.
+Virus Watch collected information in regular online surveys from 58,600 people in 27,500 households across England and Wales since June 2020.
+Our weekly surveys of symptoms and their severity told us if anyone in the household was ill, received a positive LFT or PCR and the types of activities that they undertook before they became ill.
+We received over 2.7 million weekly surveys.

-Our more detailed occasional surveys have focused on different themes such as long covid, household finance, employment, mental health, access to healthcare, vaccination uptake, and activities and contacts.
-We have received over 350,000 individual responses.
+Our more detailed occasional surveys focused on different themes such as long COVID, household finance, employment, mental health, access to healthcare, vaccination uptake, and activities and contacts.
+We received over 800,000 individual responses.

 Laboratory tests